 After passing your exam, allow 3-5 business days before applying for your license.

 Check out our Insurance Exam Guide.
 It’s extremely in-depth, and will hopefully help you pass the first time.

 Insurance license tests are intentionally difficult, but not impossible by any means.
 You should study to the point of comfortability with the information before you attempt the test.
 Failing the exam isn’t the end of the world, but keep in mind that you will need to pay the fee each time you attempt the test.

 Tip:StateRequirement recommends that you study for one exam at a time, then after passing, starting on your next line.
 The exams are difficult enough on their own without confusing information from one line to another.
 Check out our review of the Kaplan Insurance Course.

 You may register to take your exams and find more information on the Alabama Department of Insurance website.

 Alabama requires that all insurance license applications provide fingerprints prior to licensing.
 Giving your fingerprints will initiate a background check.
-If you have an prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
-For more information on this topic, call the Alabama Department of Insurance at 334-241-4126 or email the License Department.
-There is a $47 fee for fingerprinting services.
+If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
+For more information on this topic, call the Alabama Department of Insurance at (334) 241-4126 or email the License Department.
+There is a $48.25 fee for fingerprinting services.

 Your fingerprint results only remain in the state system for thirty (30) days.
 If you wait longer than this to apply for your license, you will need to re-fingerprint and pay the fee again.
 Apply for your license within thirty (30) days of having fingerprints taken!